The-NguyenManhHung/Intercity-Travel-Pattern-Analysis-using-Non-negative-Matrix-Factorization/README.md

 This project demonstrates how to extract mobility patterns from spatiotemporal data using Non-negative Matrix Factorization (NMF), where a non-negative matrix V is factorized into two smaller matrices W and H.

 ## Data
-Traveler data between Japan's 47 prefectures in 2019.
+Long-distance interprefecture traveler data between Japan's 47 prefectures in 2019.

 ## Result
 The W matrix shows: Number of people traveling for each travel behavior over the time series.